waniagondal/VisiontoVoice/README.md

 ---

-Thank you for exploring the Eye Tracker & Keyboard Interface!
+Thank you for exploring the VisiontoVoice - Gaze Detection & Keyboard Interface!
 Your support and feedback are vital as we strive to enhance accessibility for everyone.
 Let's make communication easier for those who need it most! 💬👀✨